MatthewRasa/tcnj-acm-knowledge-base/README.md

 Since this intersects with our 2:30 PM meeting time, we won't be holding a formal meeting this week.
 See you all at the Science Complex!

+## Future Meetings

+### September 23 - TBD

+### September 30 - Guest Speaker: Daniel Domen
+*TCNJ Alumni, Adjunct CS Faculty, and Software Engineer at Ericsson*

+Professor Domen will be speaking about his experiences in industry, what he did wrong and right, and how learning in the classroom id different from learning in industry.

 ## Contributions

 If you know of any good resources, contribute to the repo!